Nose Bleeds: Treatment & Support

 Other things that may cause an anterior nosebleed include hay fever or other allergies, sinusitis, using nasal decongestants, high altitude, cocaine use and a deviated septum.

 The other type of nosebleed is a posterior nosebleed, which – while less common – can be more serious and profuse than an anterior nosebleed.
 In this case, the bleed comes from the deeper structures of the nose.
 Things that cause posterior nosebleeds include head injuries, nasal surgery, broken nose, atherosclerosis (hardened arteries), nasal tumour, blood clotting abnormalities such as haemophilia and – in rare cases – leukaemia.

 People who have frequent or heavy nosebleeds may also have high blood pressure – though experts haven’t found a clear link between the two.
-Indeed, one study has found that arterial blood pressure is generally higher when you have a nosebleed than at other times (i).
+Indeed, one study has found that arterial blood pressure is generally higher when you have a nosebleed than at other times (iii).
 But that doesn’t necessarily mean that there’s an association between nosebleeds and high blood pressure – arguably your blood pressure could become temporary raised during a nosebleed owing to stress.

 How to stop a nosebleed